 There’s no formal tapering schedule, but the current recommendation is that you reduce your antidepressant dose every one to four weeks, depending on the medicine, how long it’s been used and the person.
 A taper might last as long as four months for some people, or even longer.
 Your doctor might switch you to a liquid version of your medicine as you taper to be more precise in your dosing or could lower your dosage by a particular percentage every week.
 Switching to an antidepressant with a longer half-life may also be helpful.
 Things you can do on your own include:

 - Reduce stress

 - Get physical activity and exercise

 - Eat a healthy diet

-If you or a loved one are struggling with a benzodiazepine or Adderall addiction are worried about brain zaps during withdrawal, contact The Recovery Village at Cherry Hill Cooper.
+If you or a loved one are struggling with a benzodiazepine or Adderall addiction and are worried about brain zaps during withdrawal, contact The Recovery Village Cherry Hill at Cooper.
 Our licensed medical team can provide a medical detox to reduce or avoid withdrawal symptoms so you can stop your drug use as safely and comfortably as possible.

 Medical Disclaimer: The Recovery Village aims to improve the quality of life for people struggling with a substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
 We publish material that is researched, cited, edited and reviewed by licensed medical professionals.
 The information we provide is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 It should not be used in place of the advice of your physician or other qualified healthcare provider.